EdgeFirstAI/documentation/docs/models/fusion/deployment/raivin.md

 ## Update the Model Path

 Next you will need to specify the path to the model in the device.
 You can either update the model path in the Web UI or via the command line.

+!!! note "Configure Model Settings"
+    Whenever a new model has been updated, ensure that the [model settings](../../../platforms/configuration.md#model-configuration) such as the score and the IoU thresholds are ideally set for this model.

 ### Web UI